robinhoodis/example.com/docs/class2/module1/lab01/lab01.rst

 System
 ############################################

-Before getting into the details of DNS confguration, we are first going to create a DNS logging profile.
-In order to allow for the logging of DNS queries and responses, we must first create a log publisher and a DNS logging profile and then tie them together.
-The DNS logging profile we create will then be associated to a DNS listener in a later task.
+The BIGIP System needs to be prepared before creating a GSLB configurtion.
+A BIGIP System should have SNMP/DNS/NTP settings confugured.
+The lab already everything ready to with the exception of creating a "Logging Profile".
+Create a log publisher and a DNS logging profile and then associate the two objects.
+The DNS logging profile will then be associated to a DNS listener in a later task.
 For more informaton on DNS logging, please refer to the link below.

 |location_link|